Terms of Business

 Professional Fees

-7.1 Unless we have agreed to act on a fixed fee, our usual approach to charging is to assess the cost of the work done by reference to the time engaged on the work and our standard hourly rates in place at the time that the work is done.
+7.1 Unless we have agreed to act on a fixed fee, our usual approach to charging is to assess the cost of the work done by reference to the time engaged on your work and our standard hourly rates in place at the time that the work is done.

 7.2 Please note that we record our time spent on preparing the letter of engagement, the preparation of narratives for our bills, providing a breakdown of our bills or our time, complying with the Money Laundering Rules, and other similar matters relating to a particular item of work.